IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_group.rst

     load balancer pool ID

+  resource_group (False, str, None)
+    Resource group ID

-  name (True, str, None)
+  instance_template (True, str, None)
-    (Required for new resource) The user-defined name for this instance group
+    (Required for new resource) instance template ID

   instance_count (False, int, 0)
     The number of instances in the instance group

-  resource_group (False, str, None)
+  application_port (False, int, None)
-    Resource group ID
+    Used by the instance group when scaling up instances to supply the port for the load balancer pool member.

   tags (False, list, None)
     List of tags for instance group

+  name (True, str, None)
+    (Required for new resource) The user-defined name for this instance group

   id (False, str, None)